 The new CAMRA website helps you get to the pints you want to drink the most, in the places you want to drink them, as easily as possible.
 Whether you’re on holiday, visiting a friend, or simply searching your local area, our website brings you the best pubs, beers and breweries straight to you in an instant.

-We have brought all our data and standalone websites together, so you can access everything you need to know about pubs and clubs, beer and cider and our campaigning efforts in one convenient place combined with the ability to upload beer scores and update pub information.
-The standalone website WhatPub will be shut down on 25 August 2025.
+We have brought all our data and standalone websites, including WhatPub, together, so you can access everything you need to know about pubs and clubs, beer and cider and our campaigning efforts in one convenient place combined with the ability to upload beer scores and update pub information.

 The newly enhanced online features with easy-to-use smart tools are designed to help you enjoy more of the beer, pubs and festivals you love: